 Center for Diversity and Health Equity

 Since 2006, we have been dedicated to reducing health disparities and improving the lives of all patients, families, research participants and the community.
-Our vision at the CDHE is to lead, collaborate, innovate, mentor and inspire the relentless work towards the elimination of health inequities, prevent new inequities and work together with children, families and communities who experience these inequities to find solutions.
-We believe there is a responsibility to ensure all children receive high-quality primary and specialty care services to provide optimal health and well-being and dedicate our efforts to this mission.
+Our mission is to prioritize equity by advocating for and facilitating the relentless work toward the recognition and elimination of health inequities for children, families and communities, through an inclusive and anti-racist framework.
+Our vision is that Seattle Children’s meets the unique needs of children, families and communities to achieve their optimal health and well-being.

-Health equity means that everyone has a fair and just opportunity to be as healthy as possible.
-This requires removing obstacles to health such as poverty, discrimination, and their consequences, including powerlessness and lack of access to good jobs with fair pay, quality education and housing, safe environments, and health care.
+- Health equity: Health equity means that everyone has a fair and just opportunity to be as healthy as possible.
+This requires removing obstacles to health such as poverty, discrimination and their consequences, including powerlessness and lack of access to good jobs with fair pay; quality education and housing; safe environments; and healthcare.

 - Our education, analytics and consultation work moves Seattle Children’s towards health equity by identifying and addressing determinants of inequities in health and healthcare within our own system.

 - Our research program moves Seattle Children’s Research Institute towards health equity by creating equitable participation opportunities for diverse communities and equitable career pathways for diverse faculty and staff, and by providing funding support for research projects and research teams that focus on health equity issues.